Kuno National Park

-Kuno National Park is a national park and wildlife sanctuary in Gwalior Chambal region of Madhya Pradesh, India.
+Kuno National Park is a national park and wildlife sanctuary in the Gwalior Chambal region of Madhya Pradesh, India.
 It derives its name from the Kuno River.
 It was established in 1981 as a wildlife sanctuary with an initial area of 344.686 km2.
 In 2018, it was given the status of a national park with total area of 748.76 km2.
+The national park is the first site for the African cheetah translocation to India named Project Cheetah.

 History

 Kuno Wildlife Sanctuary was established in 1981 with an initial area of about 344.68 km2 in the Sheopur and Morena districts.
 In 2018, it was given the status of a national park with total area of 748.76 km2.

 In the 1990s, it was selected as a possible site to implement the Asiatic Lion Reintroduction Project, which aimed at establishing a second lion population in India.

 Between 1998 and 2003, about 1,650 inhabitants of 24 villages were resettled to sites outside the protected area.

 Most of the inhabitants were Saharia tribal people.
 The villages were also home to Jatav, Brahmin, Gurjar, Kushwaha and Yadav people.

 An area of 924 km2 surrounding the wildlife sanctuary was added as a buffer zone to human settlements.
 In 2009, Kuno Wildlife Sanctuary was also proposed as a possible site for cheetah reintroduction in India.

 Gujarat state had resisted the relocation of lion, since it would make the Gir Wildlife Sanctuary lose its status as the world's only home of the Asiatic lion.
 In April 2013, the Indian Supreme Court ordered Gujarat to send some of their Gir lions to Madhya Pradesh to establish a second population.
 The court had given wildlife authorities six months to complete the transfer.
 In December 2018, the state government changed the status of the wildlife sanctuary to Kuno National Park and enlarged the protected area by 413 km2.
 The Gujarat government has not carried out the Supreme Court's order since 2013 and resisted the relocation of lions to other states.

 In January 2022, environment minister Bhupender Yadav launched the action plan for reintroducing cheetahs in India, starting with Kuno national park.
 According to Bhopal-based environmentalist Ajay Dubey plans to reintroduce African cheetahs in Kuno National Park is another way to escape the transfer of lions to the Kuno National Park.
-According to experts, introduction of African cheetah into India don't make sense in conservation science.
+According to experts and wild conservationists, the introduction of African cheetah into India did not make sense in conservation science and the project was plagued with lack of transparency and accountability.